dennisbirch/simple-analytics/README.md

 This call should be made as early as possible in your app's lifecycle.

 #### Platform name
 To help differentiate data entries, SimpleAnalytics includes a field for the platform for every entry.
-The framework automatically assigns the values *iOS* and *macOS* for those platforms, but if your app is running in a hybrid environment (e.g. iOS app running on Mac), you can override that assignment with the `AppAnalytics.setPlatform(_ :)` method.
+The framework automatically assigns the values *iOS* and *macOS* for those platforms along with the device type for iOS.
+But if your app is running in a hybrid environment (e.g. iOS app running on Mac), you can override that assignment with the `AppAnalytics.setPlatform(_ :)` method.

 __Parameters:__